Taufeeq-Hussain/taufeeq-hussain/README.md

 ### Hi there 👋
 This is Taufeeq Hussain an Undergrad student from Muffakham Jah College of Engineering and Technology.
- I’m currently doing B.E(Bachlor of Engineering) in I.T(Information Technology) I see myself as a proactive person and seek new opportinities to develop and grow in my role.Iam very Innovative and Consistent person.Iam a people person who enjoys meeting new individuals and learning from them.I always found some common ground with everyone.
+ I’m currently doing B.E(Bachlor of Engineering) in I.T(Information Technology).
+ I see myself as a proactive person and seek new opportinities to develop and grow in my role.
+Iam Innovative and Consistent.
+ A people person who enjoys meeting new individuals and learning from them.
+I always found some common ground with everyone.

 Iam a good communicator, hustler,result-oriented person with good analitical skills.
 - 📫 How to reach me: Email:taufeeqhussain1944@gmail.com